 - You want to automatically generate profiles for all or most Active Directory users and groups without managing identity attributes.

 - You don’t want to configure and manage role-based access rights and privileges or role assignments.

 If you are using an Auto Zone, you cannot use the local account management feature as described in Managing account profiles and identity attributes

 You can configure multi-factor authentication for both licensed and Express agents to control access to Centrify-managed Linux and UNIX computers.
 For licensed agents, you can also require multi-factor authentication to run privileged commands in an Auto Zone.
 However, the implementation is slightly different than in hierarchical zones, so some of the steps differ depending on the type of zone where you want to use multi-factor authentication.
-For details about configuring multi‑factor authentication, see "Preparing to use multi-factor authentication" and the Multi-factor Authentication Quick Start Guide.
+For details about configuring multi‑factor authentication, see the Multi-factor Authentication Quick Start Guide.